Cooking Oils and Their Purpose

 It is also known as linseed oil.
 This oil is popular ingredient in vegans’ diets because it contains omega fatty acids that can be also found in fish and fish oil supplements.
 The oil is polyunsaturated fat and offers a lot of health benefits like lowering blood pressure, improving menopausal symptoms, improves kidney function in people with lupus.
 It also reduces risk of getting cancer, diabetes and osteoporosis.
 Characteristics of flaxseed oil are strong flavor and it is low in saturated fats.
 This oil doesn’t require heat.

 Cooking oils to avoid and their consequences

-All oils are consisted of three types of fat (as discussed above).
-However, ratio of these fats in some oils is inadequate for regular intake which makes them unhealthy.
+All oils consist of three types of fat (as discussed above).
+However, the ratio of these fats in some oils is inadequate for regular intake which makes them unhealthy.
 These oils are usually used for deep-frying.
 Oils you should avoid are:

 1. Soybean Oil